kubernetes-sigs/gateway-api-inference-extension/site-src/guides/getting-started-latest.md

          ```bash
          helm upgrade -i --namespace kgateway-system --version $KGTW_VERSION kgateway oci://cr.kgateway.dev/kgateway-dev/charts/kgateway --set inferenceExtension.enabled=true
          ```
+=== "Standalone EPP"
+    Nothing to install here as you don't need a gateway

 ### Deploy the InferencePool and Endpoint Picker Extension

    Install an InferencePool named `vllm-llama3-8b-instruct` that selects from endpoints with label `app: vllm-llama3-8b-instruct` and listening on port 8000.
 The Helm install command automatically installs the endpoint-picker, InferencePool along with provider specific resources.